-Require to Withdraw is the standard response to a second consecutive unsatisfactory record or for failing to meet the College’s minimum academic requirements, as defined in the Handbook for Students.
-A requirement to withdraw means that the Board believes the student needs to be away from the College in order to address and resolve his or her academic difficulties.
-Requirement to withdraw for academic deficiency is an action designed to maximize the student’s chances of completing his or her Harvard degree.
+Require to Withdraw is the standard response to a second consecutive unsatisfactory record or for failing to meet the College’s minimum academic requirements, as defined in the Student Handbook.
+A requirement to withdraw means that the Board believes the student needs to be away from the College in order to address and resolve any academic difficulties.
+Requirement to withdraw for academic deficiency is an action designed to maximize the student’s chances of completing the Harvard degree.

 The Board has found that time spent away from the College is an effective step in preventing a record from declining further, and for getting academic progress back on track.
 Most cases of academic difficulty have little to do with a student’s ability, but rather are related to personal or medical problems or circumstances that are almost always best resolved away from school.
 In fact, virtually all students who are required to withdraw for academic reasons use their time away from Harvard to gain a fresh perspective on their educational and personal goals before returning to successfully complete their degrees.